MMhaidra/Portfolio-Analytics-Dashboard/README.md

 # Portfolio Analytics Dashboard

-This Streamlit Application provides a comprehensive dashboard for analyzing investment portfolios, specifically designed to parse and visualize data from Wafabourse portfolio statements in PDF format.
+This Streamlit Application provides a comprehensive dashboard for analyzing investment portfolios, specifically designed to parse and visualize data from Wafabourse PDF portfolio statements.

 ![Dashboard](Dashboard.png)